XTP3/XUI/README.md

 # About
-This is a lightweight custom React UI-component library.
+This is a lightweight React UI-component library.

 ![Alt text](preview.png?raw=true "Preview")